The Importance of Tithing

 Store Up Treasure in Heaven

-As Christians, we are challenged to set our hearts on what truly matters, not on the frivolous things of the earth.
+As Believers, we are challenged to set our hearts on what truly matters, not on the frivolous things of the earth.
 (See Colossians 3:1–2.)
-Jesus challenged His disciples, “Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: but lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not beak through nor steal: for where your treasure is, there will your heart be also” (Matthew 6:19–21).
+Yeshua challenged His disciples, “Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: but lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not beak through nor steal: for where your treasure is, there will your heart be also” (Matthew 6:19–21).

 Giving a tithe and giving beyond the tithe are ways that you can honor God and reach out to meet the needs of others.